shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 The AVD deployments created in this repo come with the custom portal forms for each template.
 The easiest way to create the Template Specs from the templates in this repo is to utilize the **New-TemplateSpecs.ps1** file located in the **deployments** folder.
 Follow these instructions to execute this script.

-1. Connect to the correct Azure Environment where `<Environment>` equals 'AzureCloud', 'AzureUSGovernment', or the Air-Gapped equivalent.
+1. Connect to the correct Azure environment where `<Environment>` equals 'AzureCloud', 'AzureUSGovernment', or the air-gapped equivalent.

    ``` powershell
    Connect-AzAccount -Environment <Environment>
    ```

-2. Ensure that your context is configured with the subscription to where you want to deploy the image management resources.
+2. Ensure that your context is configured with the subscription where you want to deploy the image management resources.
 Replace `<subscriptionID>` with the actual subscription ID.

    ``` powershell
    Set-AzContext -Subscription <subscriptionID>
    ```

-3. Change your directory to the [deployments] folder and execute the following command replacing the `<location>` placeholder with a valid region name.
+3. Change your directory to the **deployments** folder and execute the following command, replacing the `<location>` placeholder with a valid region name.

    ``` powershell
    .\New-TemplateSpecs.ps1 -Location <location>